Dr. Kyung-Ro Yoon Former President, Hansung University, at the

 2. ‘Hong-ik Ingan and Jaesae-ihwa’ in Korean History

-The concept of “In-Nae-Chon,” whose roots are also in Tangun mythology and expressed through the Dong Hak movement in the ninteenth century, represents this tradition well.
-It means that “humanity is heaven,” that a world in which people are happy is a world in which God is happy and a world that God desires.
+The concept of “In-Nae-Chon” (???), whose roots are also in Tangun mythology and expressed through the Dong Hak movement in the 19th century, represents this tradition well.
+It means that “humanity is heaven”, that a world in which people are happy is a world in which God is happy and a world that God desires.
 This unique understanding of our humanity and the will of heaven has given the Korean people a deep spiritual consciousness that has shaped our attitudes toward spirituality and religion.

 3. GPF Movement and ‘Flower Garden Theory’

-With the slogan, ‘One Family under God,’ GPF is globally working for the sake of world peace.
-GPF was founded in 2009 not as a political but rather an ideological movement with five years of activities.
+With the slogan, ‘One Family under God’, GPF is globally working for the sake of world peace.
+GPF was founded in 2009 not as a political but rather an ideological movement with 5 years of activities.
 In one word, it is a private organization that practices ‘saving the devastated global village’ with purpose of world peace in action.
-There was one thing I was worried about when term of ‘globalization’ was newly made.
+There was one thing I was worried about when term of ‘globalization’ was newly made in 2000, 21st century.
 Globalization sounded as if it is trying to combine the world into one ideology and idea.

 Every one of us is a flower in the garden of a global village.
-However, every flower differs from each other in terms of shape, color, scent and etc. It is because we have a different living environment, history and culture.
+However, every flower differs from each other in terms of shape, color, scent and etc. It is because we have different living environment, history and culture.
 However, we are all the same and are granted human rights and freedoms from God.
-This natural right of humans cannot be segregated with nationality, religion and skin color.
+Like this natural right of humane cannot be segregated with nationality, religion and skin color.
 It is because we are ‘one family under a God’.
-The reason we are here in Paraguay today is to be assured that we are one family even though everyone looks different, by raising our global village where our next generation lives in a garden with a variety of beautiful flowers.
+The reason we are here, Paraguay today is to be assured that we are one family even though everyone looks different, by raising our global village where our next generation lives in a garden with a variety of beautiful flowers.
+So far, I have introduced today’s theme, ‘A Global Ethical Framework as the Foundation for Societal Transformations’ which is our founding principle, ‘Hong-ik Ingan and Jaesae-ihwa’.